SmokeHouseProject/applewood/README.md

 Electron consumes the following directories and files:
   <pre><code>
-    |-- /app                Core project source (don't edit this except main.js)
+    |-- /app                Core project source (don't edit files here)
+    |-- /app/main.js        Main project file for electron (editable)
+    |-- /app/package.json   Configuration file for electron (editable)
     |-- /build              Build resource files
     |-- /dist               Distribution files from build
   </code></pre>

 >The app folder gets updated by a custom aurelai build script.
-Do not edit this folder.
+Do not edit files this folder except for the main.js file and the package.json file that are not copied during the update and may be edited as needed for the Electron app.

 >The build folder contains image resources required by electron.
 Please see [README](build/README.md) for detailed instructions.

-1. To run the app in electron open new terminal in root and enter `npm start`
+1. To run the electron app open new terminal in root and enter `npm start`
-2. To build the app open new terminal in root and enter `npm run dist`
+2. To build the electron installable package open new terminal in root and enter `npm run dist`

 ## Web API
 ___